phorton1/base-Pub/FS/implementation.md

 	fileClient -s local -M TE*
 		// Will open the left Pane to the local file system (using the
-		// default_local_folder), and search for a Session to open in the
+		// default_local_dir), and search for a Session to open in the
 		// right Pane.
 The -M will match any Sessions that have previously
 		// connected to a MACHINE_ID that starts with TE.
 This would match any
 		// teensyExpressions because they have a MACHINE_ID of TE, followed